simeg/is-everything-pushed/README.md

 ```

 ## Quick Usage
-Clone the repo to your `/tmp` folder and run the script.
+`curl` the script and execute it.
 Just make sure to
 replace `[REPO FOLDER]` with an absolute path to your repo folder.
 ```sh
 $ /bin/bash <(curl -s https://raw.githubusercontent.com/simeg/is-everything-pushed/master/is-everything-pushed.sh) [REPO FOLDER]